 We will work collaboratively to establish 110,500 trees on the property over seven years.
 Planting will take place over the first four years and maintenance will continue for three years after the last planting.
 Trees will be grown in a nursery close to the project site and only species native to the Daintree Rainforest and to Wawu Dimbi will be established.

 The Wawu Dimbi property was purchased on behalf of the Eastern Kuku Yalanji after the Daintree Mission closed in the 1960s.
 The Jabalbina Yalanji Aboriginal Corporation holds the lease to this property which is owned by the Indigenous Land and Sea Corporation.
-The Jabalbina Yalanji Aboriginal Corporation will deliver employment and training outcomes for Kuku Yalanji Bama.
+The Jabalbina Yalanji Aboriginal Corporation will deliver employment and training outcomes for Easgtern Kuku Yalanji Bama.

 In addition to returning Bama to work on Bubu, the project will also achieve Cultural outcomes by planting species of Cultural significance.
 These are species that have been identified by Eastern Kuku Yalanji as significant for food, Culture, ceremony, medicine, and materials for other uses.
 These species will be planted throughout the project area and can be collected when the plants are mature.
-The planting of these species and access to them was requested by Bamanga Bubu Ngadimunku Aboriginal Corporation. a not-for-profit association that represents the cultural, social and economic aspirations of the Mossman Gorge Aboriginal Community.
+The planting of these species and access to them was requested by Bamanga Bubu Ngadimunku Aboriginal Corporation. a not-for-profit association that represents the cultural, social, and economic aspirations of the Mossman Gorge Aboriginal Community.

-17 new jobs will be created through this project with 12 of those roles being Indigenous specified traineeships.
+17 roles will be created through this project with 12 of those roles being Indigenous-specified traineeships.
 The project will also increase the participation of women, ensuring that 50% of trainees identify as female.
 These are new jobs creating new employment opportunities for young Indigenous people keen to boost their practical skills and understanding of the plants and animals that occur on their Bubu.
 These people will be trained in conservation and land management including seed collection, plant identification, plant propagation, and horticulture.
 As well as formal training, participants will also gain hands-on experience managing the nursery, and undertaking site preparation, planting, and maintenance.